bcdiaconu/openscale_wiki/Home.md

   </tr>
 </table>

-In the [Arduino IDE](http://arduino.cc/en/pmwiki.php?n=Main/Software) I navigated to Tools->Board and selected our "Arduino Pro or Pro Mini (3.3V, 8MHz) w/ ATmega328" and also selected under Tools->Programmer the "AVR ISP" programmer.
+In the [Arduino IDE](http://arduino.cc/en/pmwiki.php?n=Main/Software) I navigated to Tools->Board and selected the "Arduino Pro or Pro Mini (3.3V, 8MHz) w/ ATmega328" and also selected under Tools->Programmer the "AVR ISP" programmer.
 Now I could connect the CP2102 board with the Arduino Pro Mini as follow:

 | CP2102 | Arduino Pro Mini |
 |:------:|:----------------:|